Washington Area Meeting of Economic Scientists (WAMES) 2026

 About GMU

 George Mason University was founded in 1957.
 It started in a single building with an enrollment of 17 students.
-Today, Mason is the largest university in Virginia, including four Virginia campuses and one campus in Songdo, Korea.
-Mason has grown to more than 39,000 students from 130 countries and all 50 states, and we are one of the most research-intensive universities in the country (categorized as R1 by the Carnegie Classification of Institutions of Higher Education.)
+Today, Mason is the largest public research university in the Commonwealth of Virginia, including four Virginia campuses and one campus in Songdo, Korea.
+Mason has grown to more than 40,000 students from 130+ countries and all 50 states, and we are one of the most research-intensive universities in the country (categorized as R1 by the Carnegie Classification of Institutions of Higher Education.)